The Unpleasantness at the Bellona Club: Plot

-On the afternoon of 10 November, ninety-year-old General Fentiman is called to the deathbed of his estranged sister, Lady Dormer, and learns that under the terms of her will he stands to inherit most of her substantial fortune – money sorely needed by his grandsons Robert and George Fentiman.
-However, should the General die first, nearly everything will go to Lady Dormer's companion, Ann Dorland.
+On the afternoon of 10 November, ninety-year-old General Fentiman is called to the deathbed of his estranged sister, Lady Dormer.
+He learns that, under the terms of her will, he stands to inherit most of her substantial fortune (money sorely needed by his grandsons, Robert and George Fentiman).
+However, should the General die first, nearly everything will go to Lady Dormer's companion Ann Dorland.

 Lady Dormer dies the next morning, Armistice Day, and that afternoon the General is found dead in his armchair at the Bellona Club.
-Dr Penberthy, a club member and the General's personal physician, certifies death by natural causes but is unable to state the exact time of death.
-As the estate would amply provide for all three claimants, and as it is unknown whether the General or his sister died first, the Fentiman brothers suggest a negotiated settlement with Ann Dorland, but she surprisingly and vehemently refuses.
-Wimsey is asked to investigate.
+Dr Penberthy, a club member and the General's personal physician, certifies death by natural causes but is unable to state the exact time the General died.
+As the estate would amply provide for all three claimants, the Fentiman brothers suggest a negotiated settlement, but Ann Dorland absolutely refuses.
+Wimsey is asked to investigate the General's time of death.

-Unusually, nobody saw the General arrive at the club at his usual time of 10 am.
-His manservant reports that the General did not return home after visiting his sister the day before.
-An unknown man by the name of Oliver telephoned to say that the General would be spending the night with him.
+Oddly enough, nobody saw the General arrive at the club at his usual time of 10 am.
+His manservant reports that the General did not return home after visiting Lady Dormer the day before.
+An unknown man by the name of Mr Oliver had telephoned to say that the General would be spending the night with him.
 Robert Fentiman says that he knows of Oliver, and much time is spent chasing the elusive individual through several countries before Robert admits that he does not actually exist.

-Wimsey discovers that after seeing his sister the General had felt ill and had consulted Dr Penberthy.
-He then travelled to the club, meeting George Fentiman en route.
-There he informed Robert of the terms of the will and very shortly afterwards was found dead in the library, apparently of natural causes.
-Piqued at losing his inheritance, Robert concealed the body overnight, and invented Oliver to cover up the death.
-The next day, while the club members had stepped outside to observe the usual two minutes' silence at 11 am, Robert moved the body to an armchair to be found later.
+Wimsey discovers that General Fentiman began to feel unwell while visiting his sister, and left her house to visit Dr Penberthy.
+The General then travelled to the club, meeting George Fentiman en route.
+At the club, the General informed Robert of the terms of the will; later, Robert discovered his grandfather had died of heart failure in the club library.
+Annoyed at losing his inheritance, Robert concealed the body overnight and invented Oliver to cover up the death.
+The next day, while the club members had stepped outside to observe the usual two minutes' silence at 11 am, Robert moved the body to the armchair.

-Wimsey is still unsatisfied as to the cause of death, and has the body exhumed and re-examined.
-The General had been poisoned with an overdose of the heart medication digitalis.
+Wimsey believes the General's death is too convenient to be natural and has the body exhumed.
+An autopsy proves the General was poisoned by an overdose of the heart medication digitalis.
 When it becomes known that the body will be exhumed, Ann Dorland, who has an obvious motive, suddenly and suspiciously agrees to the proposed compromise with the Fentimans.

 Wimsey finds Ann Dorland distressed by the callous and humiliating behaviour of Dr Penberthy, to whom she had been secretly engaged.
 It was he, with an eye on her expected inheritance, who had insisted she should refuse the compromise and fight for the whole estate.
-However, as soon as it became known that the General had been poisoned he broke the engagement off, ensuring Ann's embarrassed silence by giving highly insulting reasons.
+When it became known that the General would be exhumed, Penberthy broke the engagement off, giving highly insulting reasons.
+He had hoped that Ann would be embarrassed into silence, but Wimsey manages to get the truth from her.